postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 ### Scripts

-Postman contains a powerful scripting environment that allows you to add Javascript code (a.k.a scripts) in your gRPC requests.
+Postman contains a powerful scripting environment that allows you to add JavaScript code (scripts) in your gRPC requests.
 You can use scripts to write API tests, debug your requests (by logging to [Postman Console](/docs/sending-requests/troubleshooting-api-requests/)), or even dynamically read/update the values of [variables](/docs/sending-requests/variables/).

 Learn more about [scripting in gRPC request](/docs/sending-requests/grpc/writing-scripts/scripting-in-grpc-request/).